NicoRuizDev/DiscordCDN/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app._
+_Below is an example of how you can instruct your audience on installing and setting up your app.
+This app is tested on NodeJs v14.19.3_

 1. Clone the repo
    ```sh